What is Moissanite?

 It only became available to the Jewellery trade in 1998, so is still a relatively unknown gem.

-Due to the high complexity in growing Moissanite, less than a handful of companies produce it.
+Due to the high complexity in growing Moissanite, less than a handful of companies in the world produce it.